caruby/core/doc/sops/change.md

   The commit message begins with a capital letter and end with a period.

 * Continue making changes and committing them to your branch.
-You can interrupt work on this branch by switching back and forth between branches:
+You can interrupt work on this branch by switching back and forth between branches e.g.:

         git checkout master
         ...
         git checkout save_gleason_score_fix
         ...

-* Periodically push the branch to GitHub as needed to save your changes, e.g.:
+* For a long-lived branch, periodically push the branch to GitHub as needed to save your changes, e.g.:

         git push origin save_gleason_score_fix